 Commission on Institutional Change

 The Unitarian Universalist Association (UUA) Commission on Institutional Change is charged with long-term cultural and institutional change that redeems the essential promise and ideals of Unitarian Universalism.
-Appointed by the UUA Board of Trustees in 2017 for a period of two years, the Commission will analyze structural racism and white supremacy within the UUA.
+Appointed by the UUA Board of Trustees in 2017 for a period of two years with an extension granted in 2018, the Commission will analyze structural racism and white supremacy within the UUA through General Assembly 2020.

 Read the complete summary (PDF) of the Commission, including the full charge and member bios.
-To contact the Commission, email commission [at] uua [dot] org.
+To contact the Commission's Project Manager, email changemanager [at] uua [dot] org

 Call for Personal Testimony